TIF Districts

 Some restrictions may apply, please review the TIF Act for a full list of TIF eligible costs.

-At the September 2 City Council meeting, the Mt.
-Vernon City Council approved an ordinance adopting the North 44th Street (Frontage Road) Tax Increment Financing (TIF) District, along with the associated Redevelopment Plan and Project.
+At the December 15 City Council meeting, the Mt.
+Vernon City Council approved a resolution calling for a public hearing on the proposed 42nd Street Tax Increment Financing (TIF) District and the associated Redevelopment Plan and Project.